getodk/docs/odk2-src/getting-started-2-user.rst

 - :doc:`survey-intro` - a data collection application based upon HTML, CSS, and JavaScript.
 - :doc:`tables-intro` - a data collection and visualization application running on your device.
 TODO: note difference betweeen survey and tables
 - :doc:`services-intro` - an application that handles database access, file access, and data synchronization services between all of the ODK 2 applications.
 It also allows you to synchronize data collected by the ODK 2 tools using the 2 protocol with an ODK Aggregate instance.
-- :doc:`scan` (beta) - not yet fully released!
-It will be an Android application that uses the device’s camera and specialized code to automatically digitize written data from paper forms.
 - :doc:`app-designer-intro` - a design environment for creating, customizing, and previewing your forms.
 - :doc:`cloud-endpoints-intro` - a ready-to-deploy server and data repository with enhancements to support bi-directional data synchronization across disconnected devices.
 - :doc:`suitcase-intro` - a desktop tool for synchronizing data from an ODK-X server so the data can be exported to CSV format.